-"Fiscal Hardship" means an economic hardship, or other unanticipated fiscal emergency, that has been declared by resolution of the Board of Directors.
+"Fiscal Hardship" means an economic hardship, or other unanticipated fiscal emergency, that has been declared by resolution by the Port Commission.

 - C. Transparency and Reporting.
-Funding of the Pension Plans should be transparent to all stakeholders, including plan participants, annuitants, the Board of Directors, and District residents.
-To achieve this Policy objective, copies of the annual actuarial valuation reports for each Pension Plan shall be made available to the Board of Directors and shall be posted on the District's website.
-The District's audited financial statements shall also be posted on the District's because they include, among other things, information on the District's current and future annual Pension Plan contributions as well as the funded status of each Pension Plan. - D. Annual Budget to Contain Policy Directed Information.
+Funding of the Pension Plans should be transparent to all stakeholders, including plan participants, annuitants, the Port Commission, and District rate payers.
+To achieve this Policy objective, copies of the annual actuarial valuation reports for each Pension Plan shall be made available and posted on the District's website.
+The District's audited financial statements shall also be posted on the District's website. - D. Annual Budget to Contain Policy Directed Information.
 The District's annual operating budget shall consider the items specified in this Policy for inclusion in each such annual budget. - E. Review of Policy.
-Funding a defined benefit pension plan requires a long-term horizon planning approach.
-This Policy is intended to provide general objectives and guidelines, and as such, District staff will review the policy for implementation of new best practices and will provide to Board of Directors for adoption on an as needed basis, not to exceed 5 years.
+Funding a defined benefit pension plan requires a long-term planning approach.
+This Policy is intended to provide general objectives and guidelines, and as such, District staff will review the policy for implementation of new best practices and provide the Port Commission with updates for approval on an as needed basis, not to exceed 5 years.